ektrah/nsec/index.md

 * **Easy-to-use** -- NSec wants you to fall into the "pit of success."
 It provides a strongly typed data model that represents keys and shared secrets with specific classes rather than naked byte arrays.
 This avoids, for example, accidentally using a key with a wrong algorithm.
-Still, there are some hard problems that need to be solved outside of NSec, such as nonce generation and key management.
+There are still some hard problems that NSec does not solve, though, such as nonce generation and key management.

 * **Secure** -- In addition to the security provided by the cryptographic primitives, NSec tries to make the use of these primitives secure by default.